 Rule 27.1.
 Conditions and Regulations of Probation

-The sentencing court may impose conditions on a probationer that promote rehabilitation.
+The sentencing court may impose conditions on a probationer that promote rehabilitation and protect any victim.
 The probation officer or any other person the court designates also may impose regulations that are necessary to implement the court’s conditions and that are consistent with them.
 The court and probation officer must give the probationer a written copy of the conditions and regulations.
 Unless there is an intergovernmental agreement to the contrary, references to and notice requirements for probation officers do not apply in limited jurisdiction courts.

 Rule 27.2.
 Intercounty Transfers